-Develop a flyer: You will develop a flyer to be posted on your hall bulletin board.
-You have creative license as long as the poster, in some way, is aimed at educating others on an aspect of your violation and is consistent with Liberty's core values.
-You will also include a brief explanation (1-2 paragraphs) of how the flyer connects to Liberty's values.
+Create an Infographic: Create an infographic that will be anonymously posted on the Office of Community Life's social media page.
+You have creative license as long as the project, in some way, is aimed at educating others on an aspect of your violation and is consistent with biblical values.
+You will also include a brief explanation (1-2 paragraphs) of how the flyer connects to Liberty's values as well as your personal values.
+Discuss how this will inform your future actions within Liberty's standards.

 Digital Media Assignment: You will interact with select digital media (text, audio, video, graphics) and write an essay on what you learned from the source material.
-You will answer the following questions to demonstrate how you can apply concepts from the video to your life: What was the main message presented in the material?
+You will answer the following questions to demonstrate how you can apply concepts from the digital media assignment to your life: What was the main message presented in the material?
+How did the material connect to the Pathway you chose?
 What part of the material resonated with you the most?
 How does the information in the material connect to biblical principles?
 In what ways do you plan to incorporate the lessons shared in the material into your own life?